Identity Director Setup and Sync Tool

 - Specify the Service Account in the format: DOMAIN\username.

-- Click Save.
-When you connect to the database, you need to confirm whether to create the required tables.
+- When you connect to the database, confirm to create the required tables.

 - Follow the steps as described above, but skip the step where you create a new database.